Some unseasonably warm spring-like weather, along with an extra jar of dandelion-infused olive oil I had on hand, inspired this shampoo bar recipe.

 You can learn more about their products HERE or click on the banner below.

-If you enjoyed this tutorial on making Dandelion Shampoo Bars, sign up for my newsletter HERE to get my best herbal projects, soap ideas, and DIY body care recipes sent straight to your inbox, once per month.
+If you enjoyed this tutorial on making Dandelion Shampoo Bars, subscribe to my newsletter to get my best herbal projects, soap ideas, and DIY body care recipes sent straight to your inbox, once per month.
 (No spam ever, unsubscribe at any time.)